carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 {: .output}

 Now if we call MetaSPAdes at the command line it wont be any error, instead a long help will be displayed at our screen.
 ~~~
 metaspades.py
 ~~~
 {: .bash}

 ~~~
-SPAdes genome assembler v3.14.1 [metaSPAdes mode]
+SPAdes genome assembler v3.15.0 [metaSPAdes mode]

 Usage: spades.py [options] -o <output_dir>

+Basic options:
+  -o <output_dir>             directory to store all the resulting files (required)
+  --iontorrent                this flag is required for IonTorrent data
+  --test                      runs SPAdes on toy dataset
+  -h, --help                  prints this usage message
+  -v, --version               prints version

+Input data:
+  --12 <filename>             file with interlaced forward and reverse paired-end reads
+  -1 <filename>               file with forward paired-end reads
+  -2 <filename>               file with reverse paired-end reads
 ~~~
 {: .output}